 Except for "Sample" forms, DCM cannot provide fillable forms that are not password-protected.
 DCM recognizes that password-protection renders multiple forms resistant

 to combinations into one pdf and might render them difficult to use in non-Adobe software; therefore flat non-fillable and non-password-protected pdfs

-are available on the State Agency, PSCA, ACCS and K-12
+are available on the State Agency, PSCA-funded, and Public K-12

 project webpages for use by spec. writers in project manuals.